vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/09/075/02_Rtasya_jihvA.md

 title = "02"

 +++
-The publ. tr. contains a clear error — ‘father’ instead of ‘lord’, for pátiḥ in b — a regrettable lapse.
-It should be corrected to “speaker and lord,” and “father” in the publ. intro. should likewise be changed.
+The published translation contains a clear error — ‘father’ instead of ‘lord’, for pátiḥ in b — a regrettable lapse.
+It should be corrected to “speaker and lord,” and “father” in the published introduction. should likewise be changed.

 Oldenberg finds “tongue” as a descriptor of Soma “bizarr,” but given how much emphasis is placed in IX on Soma’s noise-making capabilities and association with speech, I don’t see why.
 This vs. depicts Soma as the origin and controller of speech and name-giving, while in vs. 1 (ab) in complementary fashion he aims towards and is nourished by the names given him by others, or so I interpr. it.